-The Red Rocks Coastal Walk is an unforgettable journey where you'll spot playful seals and marvel at scenic cliffs.
-Starting at Owhiro Bay, this 7.4 km return trail is perfect for leisurely strolls with stunning views along the way.
-You'll encounter the unique red rock formations and historic baches from the early 1900s.
-Don't forget to bring water and snacks, and keep a respectful distance from wildlife.
-As you walk, you can also enjoy the vibrant Māori culture and rich landscape.
-For more tips on what to expect and enjoy, there's plenty more to explore!
+The Red Rocks Coastal Walk in Wellington, New Zealand, offers an unforgettable journey where you can spot playful fur seals and marvel at dramatic coastal cliffs.
+Starting at Owhiro Bay, this 7.4 km return trail is ideal for leisurely strolls with breathtaking views along the rugged south coast.
+You’ll encounter unique red rock formations that tell ancient geological stories.
+Don’t forget to bring water and snacks, and always maintain a respectful distance from wildlife.

 Trail Overview